 ‘The Big Sick’: How Zoe Kazan and Emily V. Gordon Created a Rom-Com Heroine for the Ages

-‘The Big Sick’ co-writer Emily V. Gordon, and Zoe Kazan, who plays her in the film, talk about bringing real life to the screen.

-The meet cute happens early in The Big Sick.
+The meet-cute happens early in The Big Sick.
 Kumail, just starting out as a stand-up comedian, is on stage telling jokes at a small club in Chicago.
 “Is Pakistan in the house?” he asks, facetiously.
-“Woo!” replies Emily, a 20-something blonde girl in the audience.
+“Woo!” replies Emily, a twentysomething blond girl in the audience.
 I don’t think so, he replies, “I would have noticed you.”

-Emily V. Gordon and Zoe Kazan had their own meet cute more than a decade later in Los Angeles.
+Emily V. Gordon and Zoe Kazan had their own meet-cute more than a decade later in Los Angeles.
 Gordon, who co-wrote the script for The Big Sick with her husband, comedian and Silicon Valley star Kumail Nanjiani, decided not to attend the auditions for the actresses who would be playing her in the film.
 She didn’t want to intimidate them and thought it “might be a little weird” to watch a series of women pretend to be her.
 But once Nanjiani and producers Judd Apatow and Barry Mendel had more or less settled on hiring Kazan, she decided it was time to meet the actress who would be telling her story on screen.

 When I meet up with Gordon and Kazan at the Four Seasons Hotel in Beverly Hills about a week before the film is set to open in theaters on June 23, they have the familiarity of childhood friends, or maybe even sisters.
-Wearing similarly-styled lace dresses—not planned, they swear—they can barely stop talking to each other about, among other things, the benefits of “organic sanitary products” long enough for me to get in a question about the first time they met.
+Wearing similarly styled lace dresses—not planned, they swear—they can barely stop talking to each other about, among other things, the benefits of “organic sanitary products” long enough for me to get in a question about the first time they met.

 “I heckled her at a club,” Kazan jokes.